stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 If you are using a laptop then you should probably make all of these changes as soon as possible.

-### Basic Settings
+### Security & Privacy

 Select _System Preferences \> Security & Privacy_, and set the following:

 - Under _General_, set _require a password after sleep or screen saver begins_ to _immediately_
-- Click _Advanced..._ and select _Require an administrator password to access system-wide preferences_
+- Under _General_, click _Advanced..._ and select _Require an administrator password to access system-wide preferences_
 - Under _Firewall_, click _Turn Firewall On_.
-- Under _Privacy_, select _Analytics_ and ensure that the options are not enabled.
+- Under _Privacy_, select _Analytics & Improvements_ and ensure that the options are not enabled.

-### Disable Spotlight
+### Spotlight

 By default, Spotlight sends queries to Apple.
 Unless you want this feature, turn it off.

-Select _System Preferences \> Spotlight \> Search Results_, and ensure that _Spotlight Suggestions_ is not enabled.
+Select _System Preferences \> Spotlight \> Search Results_, and ensure that _Siri Suggestions_ is not enabled.

 ### Enable File Vault NOW

-Current versions of macOS include File Vault 2, a full-disk encryption system that has little in common with the much more limited File Vault 1.
+File Vault 2, a full-disk encryption system.
 You should enable File Vault _NOW_, because it is the only protection against anyone with physical access to your computer.
 All other security measures will be completely bypassed if someone with physical access simply restarts the computer with a bootable pen drive.